cryptoleek-team/starknet-worldmap-billboard/README.md

-# STARK World Map BillBoard on StarkNet
+# STARK World Map BillBoard on StarkNet Smart Contracts

 ## Introduction
 It's a game to occupy your favourite cities on earth and post some ads with it.
 It's built-in with dynamic token nomics and NFT minting mechanism to trade and compete with each players.